-Fourth Street, Ontario Mills Parkway, and Interstate 15 form the backbone of the vehicular system.
-Traffic will enter and exit the Freeway Commercial (FC) site from 4th Street.
-Traffic will enter and exit the Industrial Park (IP) site from Ontario Mills Parkway.
+Fourth Street and Interstate 15 form the backbone of the vehicular system.
+The majority of the traffic will enter the site from 4th Street, but the site will not dead-end on itself.
 Site plans for both planning areas shall be designed to accommodate vehicular traffic within their respective planning areas.
 Care should be taken to minimize the overlap of delivery and customer vehicular paths.